intel/intel-extension-for-transformers/intel_extension_for_transformers/neural_chat/examples/retrieval/README.md

 ```
 >>>persist_dir [str]: The local path to save the processed database.
 Default to "./output".

 >>>process [bool]: Select to process the too long document into small chucks.
-Default to "False".
+Default to "True".

 >>>input_path [str]: The user local path to a file folder or a specific file path.
 The code itself will check the path is a folder or a file.
 If it is a folder, the code will process all the files in the given folder.
 If it is a file, the code will prcess this single file.